reactjs/react.dev/src/content/learn/manipulating-the-dom-with-refs.md

 ## Accessing another component's DOM nodes {/*accessing-another-components-dom-nodes*/}

 <Pitfall>
-Refs are an escape hatch that should be used sparingly.
-Manually manipulating _another_ component's DOM nodes makes your code even more fragile.
+Refs are an escape hatch.
+Manually manipulating _another_ component's DOM nodes can make your code fragile.
 </Pitfall>

 You can pass refs from parent component to child components [just like any other prop](/learn/passing-props-to-a-component).